DoctorKhan/The-Social-Game-Book/src/40_part/227_the_war_on_play.md

 #### The Great Reversal: The Core Mechanism

-*From the investigation notes of Dr. Marcus Rivera, evolutionary anthropologist*

 I was studying burnout patterns in modern professionals when I stumbled upon something that made me question everything I thought I knew about human nature.
 A software engineer, exhausted from years of 60-hour weeks, said something that stopped me cold:

 "I used to love coding.
 It was like solving puzzles, creating something beautiful.
 Now it feels like I'm performing for an invisible audience that's never satisfied.
 I can't remember the last time I felt... playful."